Tjielke/deep_learning_music_project/README.md

 Vossarull_tender_start_end_spect_target
 ```

-Save those files in a directory names train_data and test_data which is located
+Save those files in a directory named train_data and test_data which is located  here:

 ```
 C:/pathtotheproject/Main/Data/
 ```

-Install the requirements.txt file.
+Then, install the requirements.txt file.
 You can alternatively run the following commands in your terminal of your project:
 ```
 pip install numpy
 pip install jupyter